Table of Contents

 - Why is Symplast Considered as the Living Part of the Plant Tissue?

-Like all animals and humans, plants do require water to survive and to complete their day today biological process.
-In all plants, water plays a vital role in germination, photosynthesis, transpiration and in the transportation of nutrients from root to other parts of the plants.
+Like all animals and humans, plants do require water to survive and to complete their day-to-day biological processes.
+In all plants, water plays a vital role in germination, photosynthesis, transpiration and in the transportation of nutrients from roots to other parts of the plants.
 Root absorbs the water through its hair and then it is supplied to xylem vessels of the plant with the help of these three pathways.

 - The symplastic pathway: It provides the movement of water from one cell to another cell by plasmodesmata.
-Symplast, which is also called as cytoplasmic is an inner side of the plasma membrane.
+Symplast is the inner side of the plasma membrane.

-- The transmembrane pathway: This is a combination of both Apoplast and Symplast pathway.
+- The transmembrane pathway: This is a combination of both the Apoplast and Symplast pathways.
 It is involved in the movement of water across cells and cell walls.

-Transportation in plants is carried out by transport tissue.
-There are two different types of transport tissues – Xylem and phloem.
+Transportation in plants is carried out by transport tissues.
+There are two different types of transport tissues – Xylem and Phloem.